niplav/site/notes.md

 ![](./img/incoming/example_right.png)

-The result looks slightly wonky. but works.
+The result looks slightly wonky, but works.
 If one wants more assurances, one can also add the line `{ordering=out; c};` to make it more likely that the red edge isn't just banished to the side.